duong98/public-notes/readme.md

 > \- _Nintento "Quit Screen" message_

 For some of these services, I've mostly catered to macOS with Homebrew.
-For my desktop PC, I use [Chocolately](https://chocolatey.org/), and Linux has its own CLI tools.
+For my desktop PC, I use [Chocolately](https://chocolatey.org/) and [NSSM](http://nssm.cc/) for services, and Linux has its own CLI tools.
 Eventually I'll add additional notes for PC & Linux.

 If you're on a PC, you make consider [dual booting with Ubuntu](./other/dualboot-pc-linux.md).
 While I do have my own PC server, I believe Unix systems are better for serving and for developing.